FAQ - Passes & Permits Fees

 Most facilities on National Forests were built many years ago.
 For example, many Sabino Canyon facilities are 30-50 years old; some were even built in the 1930s.
 Most of these facilities need repair or replacement and were not built to handle current volumes of visitation (about 1.3 million visitors in Sabino Canyon every year).
 If we don't start repairing and replacing these facilities, we will have to remove them or close areas.
 Unfortunately, Congressional appropriations for recreation operations and maintenance are declining.
 Pass receipts won't meet all our needs, so other resources such as partnerships, grants and volunteer assistance remain critical in helping to meet total needs.

-Anyone who accesses Sabino Canyon from the parking lot, except those on official business or with pre-scheduled school groups, must have a pass.
+Anyone who accesses Sabino Canyon, except those on official business or with pre-scheduled school groups, must have a pass.
 Those who ride the shuttle must also purchase shuttle tickets.

 No. The pass applies only to those who recreate in the fee area.
 Passes are NOT needed by